-Ingrid Marley, Parent Governor
+Robert MacDonald, Parent Governor

 Martin Pitt, Staff Governor

 I have been a teacher at Epinay School since 2020 and feel privileged to work in such an outstanding setting.
 The opportunities available for our students are amazing and the staff here are relentless in their mission to help every student reach their full potential.
-I have worked in the school through the covid-19 pandemic and seen first hand the nurturing support and car the school has for our students and their families.
+I have worked in the school through the covid-19 pandemic and seen first hand the nurturing support and care the school has for our students and their families.
 I am excited to be part of the team as we embark on the newest chapter in our new amazing building.
 Outside of school, I have two children and we love to go on adventures and explore new places.